Bringing language home

-ISL Surrey is one of a small number of schools globally which places home languages at the heart of their curriculum.
+There are a small number of schools globally which places home languages at the heart of their curriculum.
 All children are given the opportunity to develop their home language to an academic level.
 Over the school week, children from age 5 spend around 13% (5 x 45 minutes) of the weekly timetable in home language lessons.
 Language and literacy is developed across both English and the home language using a common scope, sequence and assessment, with home language and classroom teachers encouraging children to make links in terms of literacy and content.

 All children are considered English language users (not learners) who are using their full repertoire of languages to develop on a cognitive, linguistic and social level.
-Rather than swimming pools and athletic tracks, ISL Surrey boasts a large department of experienced home language teachers.

 What are the advantages of an integrated-in-the-curriculum home language model?